dmxt/dmxt-blog/content/blog/How to open PyCharm or any app from CLI/index.md

 open -na "WebStorm.app" --args "$@"
 ```

-1. Make this file executable with chmod
+3. Make this file executable with chmod

 ```bash
 sudo chmod +x /usr/local/bin/webstorm
 ```

-1. Test if it work by executing to open WebStorm in current dir.
+4. Test if it works by executing to open WebStorm in current directory.

 ```bash
 webstorm .